What’s the best way to make an appointment?

 What’s the fastest way to hear back from you?

 Email is the fastest way to get a response.
-Please email Ashley at Ashley@MaximizeTheMind.com for more information about the process, or asking a direct question.
-She is often with clients during the day and may only have a few minutes between sessions, so an email is typically the quickest way to get back to someone when she doesn’t have adequate time for a phone call.
-This way she can also provide information to you at any time of day as well.
-You can always set up a phone call in addition to the email, but the fastest way to get a response is through email.
+Please email Ashley at [email protected] for more information about the process, or asking a direct question.
+Ashley is with clients typically back to back all day and may only have a few minutes between sessions, so an email is the quickest way to get back to someone when she doesn’t have adequate time for a phone call.
+Emails are best because everything can be documented and referred back to so she is best able to help her clients.
+This also allows her to provide information any time of day as well.

 How do I approach my child about talking to mental skills coach?